 RESERVE FUND REQUIREMENT...
 The District is required to accumulate and maintain in the Reserve Fund an aggregate amount of money and/or investments equal in market value to the average annual principal and interest requirements on all outstanding Parity Bonds (the "Required Amount").
-Out of proceeds of the Bonds, there shall be deposited to the credit of the Reserve Fund an amount of money, if any, sufficient to the cause, the Reserve Fund to contain an amount at least equal to the Required Amount.
+To the extent necessary, and out of proceeds of the Bonds, there shall be deposited to the credit of the Reserve Fund an amount of money, if any, sufficient to the cause, the Reserve Fund to contain an amount at least equal to the Required Amount.
 So long as the money and investments in the Reserve Fund are at least equal to the Required Amount, no deposits shall be made to the credit of the Reserve Fund; but when and if the Reserve Fund at any time contains less than said Required Amount in market value, then, subject and subordinate to making the required deposits to the credit of the Bond Fund, the Issuer shall transfer from Pledged Revenues and deposit to the credit of the Reserve Fund, on or before the 25th day of each month, a sum equal to 1/60th of the average annual principal and interest requirements of all then outstanding Parity Bonds, until the Reserve Fund is restored to said Required Amount.
-So long as the Reserve Fund contains said Required Amount, all amounts in excess of such Required Amount shall, on or before the 10th day prior to each interest payment date, be deposited to the credit of the Reserve Fund.
+So long as the Reserve Fund contains said Required Amount, all amounts in excess of such Required Amount shall, on or before the 10th day prior to each interest payment date, be deposited to the credit of the Bond Fund; and otherwise any earnings from the deposit and investment of the Reserve Fund shall be retained in the Reserve Fund.

 OPTIONAL REDEMPTION...
-The District reserves the right, at its option, to redeem Bonds having stated maturities on and after June 1, 2034, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on June 1, 2033, or any date thereafter, at a price equal to the principal amount thereof plus accrued interest to the date of redemption.
+The District reserves the right, at its option, to redeem Bonds having stated maturities on and after June 1, 2035, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on June 1, 2034, or any date thereafter, at a price equal to the principal amount thereof plus accrued interest to the date of redemption.
 If fewer than all of the Bonds are to be redeemed, the District may select the maturities and amounts of Bonds to be redeemed.
 If fewer than all the Bonds within a maturity are to be redeemed, the Bonds, or portions thereof, to be redeemed shall be selected by lot or other customary method of random selection (or by DTC in accordance with the procedures while the Bonds are in the Book-Entry-Only System).
 If a Bond (or any portion of the principal sum thereof) shall have been called for redemption and notice of such redemption shall have been given, such Bond (or the principal amount thereof to be redeemed) shall become due and payable on such redemption date and interest thereon shall cease to accrue from and after the redemption date, provided funds for the payment of the redemption price and accrued interest thereon are held by the Paying Agent/Registrar on the redemption date.